windyGex/preact-test-example/README.md

 # Preact test example

-This project is a example for preact-test-utils and enzyme
+This project is an example for preact-test-utils and enzyme

 ## Get Started